-SPE 504 SPE 535 Teaching Exceptional Students Special Education Methods, grades 7-12 (3 sh) (3 sh) A 50 hour Field Experience is a required part of SPE 535, which includes weekly individed instruction in cognitive strategies for a student with disabilities in a secondary school s idualized SPE 537 Assessment for Special Needs Students (3 sh) SPE 517 Reading Interventions for Students with Disabilities, grades 7-12 A 25 Hour Field Experience is a required part of SPE 517, which includes supervised literacy tutoring for a student who has disabilities in a secondary school setting.
-(3 sh) SPE 521 SPE 525 Educational Planning: Proactive Behavior Supports Educational Planning for Students with Severe Disabilities A 25 Hour Field Experience is a required part of SPE 525, which includes individualize weekly instruction for a student who has severe disabilities in a secondary school settin EDU 516 EDU 583 Continuing Professional Development through Research Teaching English Language Learners Across the Curriculum (3 sh) (3 sh) SPE 596 Internship Adolescent Special Education Teacher 10 weeks full time, fall or spring semesters only.
+SPE 504 Teaching Exceptional Students (3 sh) SPE 535 Special Education Methods, grades 7-12 A 50 hour Field Experience is a required part of SPE 535, which includes individualized (3 sh) weekly Instruction in cognitive strategies for a student with disabilities in a secondary school s setting.
+SPE 537 Assessment for Special Needs Students (3 sh) SPE 517 Reading Interventions for Students with Disabilities, grades 7-12 A 25 Hour Field Experience is a required part of SPE 517, which includes supervised literacy tutoring for a student who has disabilities in a secondary school setting.
+(3 sh) SPE 521 SPE 525 Educational Planning: Proactive Behavior Supports Educational Planning for Students with Severe Disabilities A 25 Hour Field Experience is a required part of SPE 525, which includes individualiz weekly instruction for a student who has severe disabilities in a secondary school setting EDU 516 EDU 583 Continuing Professional Development through Research Teaching English Language Learners Across the Curriculum (3 sh) (3 sh) SPE 596 Internship Adolescent Special Education Teacher 10 weeks full time, fall or spring semesters only.
 (9 sh) SPE 530 Assistive Technology for Special educators Taken concurrently with SPE 596.
 (3 sh)